2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

 The ball was now in Bohr's court.
-It took him a few months to reply, and he did it by publishing a paper with precisely the same title as the title of the EPR paper, in the same journal \cite{EPRreply}.
-Until this day there are ongoing discussions of historians of science and philosophers to what extent his defense of the completeness of the theory was to the point and successful, e.g.\ \cite{EPRStanford, EPRreplyDisc1, EPRreplyDisc2, EPRreplyDisc3, EPRreplyDisc4, EPRreplyDisc5}.
+It took him a few months to reply, and he did it by publishing a paper with precisely the same title as the title of the EPR paper, in the same journal \cite{EPRreply}. {\tmpcolor{purple}As we will discuss in some more detail later, the reply emphasized his ``non-realist'' views (in a certain sense: if something does not exist well defined per se, what would it mean that it was changed at a distance) and that we must embrace a new view of reality, which is more holistic (instead of reductionistic) and does not allow us to see the two particles as truly separate entities.} Until this day there are ongoing discussions of historians of science and philosophers to what extent his defense of the completeness of the theory was to the point and successful, e.g.\ \cite{EPRStanford, EPRreplyDisc1, EPRreplyDisc2, EPRreplyDisc3, EPRreplyDisc4, EPRreplyDisc5}.
 Many of the analyses are of the opinion that the reply was unclear and confusing, and even Bohr himself, some 15 years later, has regretted his choice of wording on some essential points \cite{EPRStanford}.
 However, what was certain is that he doubled down on the completeness of quantum mechanics, even if it entailed accepting some sort of nonlocality, i.e.\ of the ``spooky action at distance''.

 In any case, both the EPR's initial argument and Bohr's reply were of philosophical nature, so it was rather a matter of taste who will find which side more appealing and convincing.
-And the topic seemed likely to remain undecided, maybe forever.
+And the \cor{conundrum} seemed likely to remain undecided, maybe forever.